The Boeing Company, together with its subsidiaries, is one of the world's largest aerospace companies and a leading manufacturer

 to commercial and government customers worldwide.

 BCA's primary commercial airplane manufacturing and assembly locations are Everett and Renton in Washington State and Charleston, South Carolina.
-In Everett, Boeing assembles the company's wide-body aircraft families: 747-8, 767, 777 and 787.
-In Renton, Boeing assembles its 737NG Family of narrow-body aircraft.
-In Charleston, Boeing fabricates and assembles the 787 aft fuselage sections and integrates these with the center fuselage.
+At Everett, Boeing assembles the company's wide-body aircraft families: 747-8, 767, 777 and 787.
+At Renton, Boeing assembles its 737NG Family of narrow-body aircraft.
+Boeing South Carolina is home to the company's second 787 Dreamliner final assembly and delivery facility.

 Financial results for Boeing's Commercial Airplanes segment were as follows: